 There's not a whole lot in the motoring world that projects less glamour than a Skoda Fabia Estate.
 It's not something that will have too many people's pulses spiking at the prospect of getting behind the wheel.
 In most cases it will be a purchase based on a set of keenly researched and wholly objective criteria; a tool for a job.
 While this might sound like we're talking the latest Fabia Estate down, there is a definite appeal in its sheer pragmatism.
 If you want a supermini-sized car that can carry 530-litres of luggage in the boot, your choice narrows down to one - this car.
-And, far from being a distress purchase, the Fabia Estate actually has a lot going for it other than mere cubic litres of fresh air out back.

 The Fabia estate rides on a version of the Volkswagen Group's MQB platform, but it's not the full monte.
 Instead, the central structure is MQB with some front and rear structures from the PQ26 chassis, so it's a bit of mix and match.
 The wheelbase here is the same as the Fabia hatch, with a longer rear overhang delivering the extra carrying capacity.
 Power comes courtesy of three- and four-cylinder diesel and petrol engines, with outputs ranging between 59bhp to 108bhp for the time being.
 Dealers expect that around 90 per cent of sales will be petrol-powered, split between the 1.2-litre four and 1.0-litre three-cylinder engines.
 The 1.2-litre unit is markedly quicker and more refined and Skoda has worked hard to endow the Fabia with a supple ride, decent body control and low-effort steering.